bergerbd/bergerbd.github.io/_pages/home.markdown

 classes: wide
 ---
-Starting in April 2024, I will be working as an interim professor at the University of Rostock.
+Starting in April 2024, I will be working as an interim professor at the [University of Rostock](https://www.uni-rostock.de/en/).
 There I will hold the interim professorship in the [software engineering department](https://se.informatik.uni-rostock.de/home/).

-Currently, I am a lecturer at the [Computer Engineering Group](https://www.tuhh.de/es/ce.html) at the [Institute of Embedded Systems](https://www.tuhh.de/es/home.html).
+Until then, I am a lecturer at the [Computer Engineering Group](https://www.tuhh.de/es/ce.html) at the [Institute of Embedded Systems](https://www.tuhh.de/es/home.html).
 The institute belongs to the [Hamburg University of Technology](https://www.tuhh.de).
 Before working here, I was a research assistant and member of the [software engineering group](https://www.uni-bremen.de/en/st) at the [University of Bremen](https://www.uni-bremen.de).